 Constructed as a symbol of Pakistani unity, this national monument is located on the western Shakarparian Hills in Islamabad.
 The monument is dedicated to those who gave their lives up for the better future of their country; Pakistan.
 The unique design of the monument; the petal shape, is derived from the basis of the Mughal architectural style of the Subcontinent.

 The building process took place from 2004 until the beginning of 2007.
 The Pakistan Monument Museum is adjacent to the petal-shaped monument with its prominent wax hall depicting important events leading to the construction of the monument.
 All this is in addition to a reference library, an audio-visual archive and a panorama hall.

 Also known as Jinnah Mausoleum, this is the final resting place of the founder of Pakistan; Muhammad Ali Jinnah.
 Due to its importance to the Pakistani people, the mausoleum is also known as the National Mausoleum.
 The complex includes four other tombs of important national figures.

 From afar, the mausoleum seems very simple in style.
-Up close however, the detailing of the decorations and the materials reveal the extravagant nature of the building with the use of white marble.
+Up close, however, the detailing of the decorations and the materials reveal the extravagant nature of the building with the use of white marble.
 The tomb of Miss Fatima Jinnah; Jinnah’s sister, is decorated with black floral designs at the base.
 The other four tombs are all from Italian white marble.

 4. Empress Market – Karachi:

-With origins going back to the British Raj era, the Empress Market is one of the oldest and most popular shopping places in Karachi.
-The market was built between 1884 and 1889 and was named as a commemoration for Queen Victoria; Empress of India.
+With origins going back to the British Raj era, Empress Market is one of the oldest and most popular shopping places in Karachi.
+The market was built between 1884 and 1889 and was named as a commemoration of Queen Victoria; Empress of India.
 All you can think of is sold in the market, from groceries to pets.